nebellleben/cantonese-word-game/README.md

 This is a capstone project for the AI Development Tools Zoomcamp.
 For questions or issues, please refer to the project documentation files:

-- `BACKEND.md` - Backend requirements and specifications
+- `IMPLEMENTATION.md` - Frontend and backend implementation details and technical specifications
-- `FRONTEND.md` - Frontend implementation details
+- `DEPLOYMENT.md` - Dockerization, CI/CD pipeline, and cloud deployment details
 - `project_requirements.md` - Complete project requirements
 - `ASR_FIX.md` - Speech recognition fixes and improvements